Feeds:

 Posts Tagged ‘dailyprompt-1885’

-Written by L.B.
-Cowman (1870-1960), an American writer and author of devotional books.
-This is an excerpt from her book “Streams of the Desert.”
+Written by Dallas Willard (1935-2013), an American philosopher, speaker and writer on spiritual formation.
+This is an excerpt from his book “Renovation of the Heart.”

 Read Full Post »